There’s a Box For That

 The joys of having random stuff delivered to your home every month.

 Do you wish it could be Christmas every day — or at least once a month?
 Increasingly, it can.
 The subscription box market is exploding in the U.S. and millions of people receive an array of assorted, themed, and weird goodies in their mailboxes every week.
 Whatever your particular interest — be it witchcraft, pickles, solving crimes, or surviving an apocalypse — chances are there’s a box out there for you.

-A survey by McKinsey & Company published in February 2018 found that 15 percent of online shoppers in the country have signed up for an e-commerce subscription service, with the market growing by over 100 percent between 2011 and 2016.
+A survey published in February 2018 found that 15 percent of online shoppers in the country have signed up for an e-commerce subscription service, with the market growing by over 100 percent between 2011 and 2016.
 What’s more, it’s an addictive purchase.
 The survey found that the average person has two subscriptions each.
 And a hefty portion of them — 42 percent of males and 28 percent of females — had three or more subscriptions.
 The industry even has its own organization, the Subscription Trade Association (SUBTA), which hosted over 750 attendees at its annual summit in Denver this past spring.

 Much of this growth is explained by people wanting to make their lives easier.
 Unsurprisingly, replenishment and meal preparation services ranked among the top 10 most popular types of subscriptions in the survey.
 They allow you to park your brain and never have to remember to buy razor blades (Dollar Shave Club) or plan dinner (Blue Apron) again.

 Throw in some sustainability and wellness credentials, and you can be unimpeachably au courant too.
 The personal care brand L. is making waves with its monthly pouches of organic tampons and pads, made without pesticides, chlorine bleaching, or fragrances.